GrampHoang/BKudget/README.md

 # BKudget
-HCMUT Mobile App Dev
+HCMUT Mobile App Dev Class

-App quản lý tiền bạc đơn giản.
+Simple app to help with Money management, we closed its backend as of 2023 so this app no longer work